Another-Axiom/GT_CustomMapExample/README.md

 **MAKE SURE TO ADD ANDROID BUILD SUPPORT TO YOUR UNITY 2022.3.2f1 INSTALLATION!** This is needed to make sure your bundles properly support the Quest.
 Instructions can be found here: https://docs.unity3d.com/Manual/android-sdksetup.html

+## Functionality Overview Map
+Included in this project are 3 scenes called `FunctionalityOverview_StartingZone`, `FunctionalityOverview_OceanZone`, and `FunctionalityOverview_ScriptsZone`.
+Each of these scenes are part of the Functionality Overview map which provides comprehensive in-editor documentaion and examples of how most functionality avaliable for Custom Maps can be used.
+You can also check out this map in-game by subscribing to the [Functionality Overview](https://mod.io/g/gorilla-tag/m/functionality-overview?preview=8256e9b8f815e1d6c54ec02e25766f2f) map on mod.io and then loading it up in Gorilla Tag.
+This map will continue to be updated with each new version of the example project to provide examples of any new functionality we add.

 ## Creating a map
 For the most part, creating a map itself is the same as creating anything in Unity.
 However, there are a few specific